 The valuation of land and buildings is done on a triennial basis by an independent, professional, recognised valuator with sufficient experience in the locations and segments of the property being valued.
-At 31 March 2021, Mr FA Frank - Schultz valued land and buildings at N\$ 36.7 million.
+At 31 March 2021, Mr FA Frank-Schultz valued land and buildings at N\$ The effect of a 5% change in the estimated sellable land rate per 36.7 million.
 The next independent valuation will be done during the 2024 financial year.

 The carrying value of land and buildings under the cost model would have been N\$ 34.1 million (2021 N\$ 34.8 million).

-Land is measured using the revaluation model model in terms of IAS 16: Property, plant and equipment.
+Land is measured using the revaluation model in terms of IAS 16: Property, plant and equipment.
 The company carries land, at the fair value on the date of revaluation less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
 The key variable which affects the value of the land is the estimated sellable land rate per square metre of N\$ 3 750.